YaannSloot/NoodleBot/README.md

 But what is **NoodleBot** you ask?

-**NoodleBot** is an advanced discord bot with many useful features.
-Created about 1 year ago, it has been designed with the idea that it should have as many commands as possible while eliminating many potential flaws often seen on other popular bots.
+**NoodleBot** is a pure server moderation and management tool.
+No spam, no economy BS, just automatic moderation and admin commands.
+Not to mention it cleans up after itself.
+You'll barely notice its there.
+It also has a few extra fun features and a music player if you're in to that.

 ### Quick links
 - [Features](#Features)
 - [Commands](#Commands)
 - [Q&A](#Q&A)

-Required permissions:
+Required permissions (this may change when new features are added):
 * Manage messages - Needed so that the bot can clean up its own spam
 * Move members - Needed for the vckick command to function

 If additional permissions are required based on your guild's settings the bot will send you a missing permissions error detailing the required permission upon trying to use a command

-### Side note: report issues here @ GitHub
+### Side note: report issues @ [GitHub](https://github.com/YaannSloot/NoodleBot)

 ## Features